Rebuilding the Admin Experience

 No Established Patterns

-Admin was not built on any sort of informational or navigational framework, meaning it contained a number of clashing patterns that users had gotten used to over time.
+Admin was not built on any sort of informational or navigational framework, meaning it contained a number of clashing patterns that users had simply gotten used to over time.

-Enabling a Feature
+Enabling a Feature Workflow

-Feature Page Functionality
+Feature Page Functionality Workflow

-Implementing Available Updates
+Implementing Available Updates Workflow

 Feature List Wireframe

-Final Admin Experience
+The Final Admin Experience

 It all begins with an idea.
 Maybe you want to launch a business.
 Maybe you want to turn a hobby into something more.